Nutrition 101: Dietary Fats

 • Wheat germ

-Polyunsaturated fats – especially the omega-3 fatty acids – reduce your risk for cancer, heart disease, diabetes, and other chronic and inflammatory diseases.
+Polyunsaturated fats – especially omega-3 fatty acids – reduce your risk for cancer, heart disease, diabetes, and other chronic and inflammatory diseases.
 They also improve cholesterol levels and can enhance cognitive function.

 Trans fats